Merritt-Brian/BasestackWebsite/docs/source/ivar.rst

 - BAM file: `file`

-   Alignment BAM file to search for coding regions from
+   - Alignment BAM file to search for coding regions from.
+Example pipelines/commands that generate a `bam` file are
+      - :ref:`minimap2def`
+      - :ref:`Artic - Medaka`
+      - :ref:`Artic - Nanopolish`
+      - :ref:`Basestack Consensus`

 - Reference GFF3: `option or File`

-   Coding region list that you want to use the alignment searching against
+   - Coding region list that you want to use the alignment searching against
+   - Optional, only used for the ``Variant`` service

 - Reference FASTA: `File`
-   Your original reference FASTA file during alignment.
+   - Your original reference FASTA file during alignment.
 Must also be linked to the GFF3 described above

 -------
 Returns
 -------

+1. IVAR Consensus FASTA: `file`
-1. IVAR Output: `Tab-separated file`
+2. IVAR Output: `Tab-separated file`

 .. note::
    Contains list of GFFs that map to variants that were called in the BAM file